cesar-douady/open-lmake/doc/src/lmake_module.md

 	then it is preferable to pre-access (using B(ldepend)) all files before starting the loop.
 	The reason is that without this precaution, deps will be discovered one by one and may be built serially instead of all of them in parallel.
 - (5):
-	If a series of dep is directly derived from the content of a file, it may be wise to declare it as critical.
+	If a series of dep is directly derived from the content of a file, it may be wise to declare it as `critical`.
 	When a critical dep is modified, open-lmake forgets about deps reported after it.
 	Usually, when a file is modified, this has no influence on the list of files that are accessed after it, and open-lmake anticipates this by building these deps speculatively.